korewireless/OmniCore-Node-SDK/docs/DeviceApi.md

 let subscriptionId = "subscriptionId_example"; // String | Subscription ID
 let registryId = "registryId_example"; // String | Registry ID
 let deviceId = "deviceId_example"; // String | Device ID
 let updateMask = "updateMask_example"; // String | Required.
 Only updates the device fields indicated by this mask.
 The field mask must not be empty, and it must not contain fields that are immutable or only set by the server.
-Mutable top-level fields: credentials,log_level, blocked, and metadata let device = new OmniCoreModelAndStateManagementApi.UpdateDevice(); // UpdateDevice | application/json apiInstance.updateDevice(subscriptionId, registryId, deviceId, updateMask, device, (error, data, response) => {
+Mutable top-level fields: credentials,logLevel, blocked, and metadata let device = new OmniCoreModelAndStateManagementApi.Device(); // Device | application/json apiInstance.updateDevice(subscriptionId, registryId, deviceId, updateMask, device, (error, data, response) => {
   if (error) {
     console.error(error);